President/President-Elect/Vice President/Past President Roles

 - Treasurer: (2-years duration).
 Duties shall include those outlined in this policy below and delegated by the Board.
 In the final year of service, the Treasurer will train the new Treasurer-elect.

-The Treasurer shall be the chair of the Finance Committee and shall be responsible for the preparation of an annual budget, in conjunction with staff, for approval by the Finance Committee before being submitted to the Board of Directors for final approval.
-The Treasurer shall present an annual financial report, audited by independent certified public accountants for the Association, at the Annual Meeting of the membership.
+The Treasurer shall be the chair of the Finance Committee and shall be responsible for preparing an annual budget, in conjunction with staff, for approval by the Finance Committee before being submitted to the Board of Directors for final approval.
+The Treasurer shall present an annual financial report, audited by independent certified public accountants for the Association, at the membership's Annual Meeting.
 If required by the Board, the Treasurer shall be bonded for the faithful discharge of duties in such sum and with such surety as the Board shall determine.
-The Treasurer shall perform all duties incident to the office of Treasurer and any other duties as may be from time to time assigned by the President or the Board.
+The Treasurer shall perform all duties incident to Treasurer's office and any other tasks as may be from time to time assigned by the President or the Board.

 - Chair of the AIHA Finance Committee